- Search The Registry

 - Street Team Youth Programs

 - My Account

 *The Jordan Downs projects are affirmed on This date in 1944.
 This is a 700-unit public housing apartment complex in Watts, Los Angeles, California.
-It consists of 103 buildings with townhouse-style units ranging from one bedroom to five bedrooms.
+It comprises 103 buildings with townhouse-style units ranging from one bedroom to five.
 The complex is owned and managed by the Housing Authority of the City of Los Angeles (HACLA).
 The complex was originally developed as semi-permanent housing for war workers during World War II.

 In the early 1990s, Jordan Downs witnessed changing demographics of Watts as Latin American tenants began to make inroads into the long-sizeable Black majority at the facility.
 This transformation, though generally peaceful, was accompanied by occasional tension.
-The Grape Street Crips were involved in both the Watts truce that preceded the 1992 Rodney King riots and the more general truce agreed to in the wake of the riots.
-As a result, Jordan Downs was peaceful for the balance of the 1990s.
+The Grape Street Crips were involved in the Watts truce that preceded the 1992 Rodney King riots and the more general truce agreed to in the wake of the riots.
+As a result, Jordan Downs was peaceful in the 1990s.
 The resurgence of gang violence in the new century, combined with cutbacks in police patrols, has led to a steady increase in gang violence but has decreased rapidly in the late 2000s due to numerous police raids.
 The complex was featured in the movie Menace II Society, and notable residents included Florence Griffith-Joyner.
-Jordan Downs is currently under construction in completely transforming the projects into a modern urban village with new apartment complexes, new restaurants, retail stores, and parks.
+Jordan Downs is currently under construction, completely transforming the projects into a modern urban village with new apartment complexes, restaurants, retail stores, and parks.